gomoob/oauth.js/README.md

         this.disableForm();
         this.showWaitingIndicator();

-        // We resove the credentials promise to instruct OAuth.JS to get a new OAuth 2.0 Acccess Token using the
+        // We transmit the credentials to OAuth.JS to let it get a new OAuth 2.0 Access Token with those credentials this._sendCredentials(
-        // provided user credentials
-        this._credentialsPromise.resolve(
             {
                 // Indicates to OAuth.JS which OAuth 2.0 grant type to use to get an OAuth 2.0 Access Token 'grand_type' : 'password',